esx-framework/esx_core/README.md

 ```
 [EXPLANATION]

-ESX Society works with addon accounts named 'society_xxx' like 'society_taxi' or 'society_realestateagnt'.
+ESX Society works with addon accounts named 'society_xxx' like 'society_taxi' or 'society_realestateagent'.
 If you job grade is 'boss', you will see the society_xxx money of your job showed in the HUD.

 [USAGE]